 8. Drunk Elephant TLC Framboos Glycolic Night Serum

 Get maximum refining, refreshing, and re-hydrating action with this high-voltage salicylic acid gel formula!
 Resurface your skin by using this BHA product to gently dissolve dead skin cells and improve texture and facial clarity.
 Blended with raspberry extracts and a power pairing of AHA and BHA actives, this formula works hard and fast to exfoliate the skin.

 White tea and horse chestnut extracts are infused into the blend to soothe the skin during the exfoliation process.
 Large pores, oily texture, and fine lines are all targets of this salicylic acid serum, which will leave you with vibrant skin overnight!
-It’s now available at Sephora.
+It’s now available at Sephora and Amazon.

 9. Peter Thomas Roth AHA/ BHA Acne Clearing Gel